MicrosoftDocs/mixed-reality/mixed-reality-docs/eye-gaze-interaction.md

 ![Eye tracking demo in MRTK](images/mrtk_et_scenemenu.jpg)

-On [Eye tracking on HoloLens 2](eye-tracking.md) we introduced one of our exciting new capabilities on HoloLens 2: Eye tracking.
+One of our exciting new capabilities on HoloLens 2 is eye tracking.
-We mentioned the need for each user to go through a [Calibration](), provided some developer guidance and highlighted use cases for eye tracking.
+On our [Eye tracking on HoloLens 2](eye-tracking.md) page, we mentioned the need for each user to go through a [Calibration](https://docs.microsoft.com/hololens/hololens-calibration), provided some developer guidance and highlighted use cases for eye tracking.
+Eye-gaze input is still a pretty new type of user input and there is a lot to learn.
+While eye-gaze input is only used very subtely in our Holographic Shell experience (the first thing you see when you start your HoloLens 2), several apps, such as the ["MR Playground"](https://www.microsoft.com/p/mr-playground/9nb31lh723s2), showcase great examples on how eye-gaze input can add to the magic of your holographic experience.
-This page now provides a more in-depth discussions for developers and designers interested in using eye-gaze as an input to interact with their holographic applications.
+On this page here, we discuss design considerations for integrating eye-gaze input to interact with your holographic applications.
-You will learn about key advantages of eye targeting, but also learn to understand the unique challenges that come with eye gaze input.
+You will learn about key advantages and also unique challenges that come with eye-gaze input.
-Based on this, we provide several design recommendations to help create satisfying eye-gaze-based user interfaces.
+Based on these, we provide several design recommendations to help you create satisfying eye-gaze-supported user interfaces.

 ## Device support